magento/devdocs/src/guides/v2.4/security/two-factor-authentication.md

   - Configuration
 ---

-Magento Two-Factor Authentication (2FA) improves security by requiring two-step authentication to access the Magento _Admin_ for all users and from all devices.
+Magento Two-Factor Authentication (2FA) improves security by requiring two-step authentication to access the Magento _Admin_ UI from all devices.
 The extension supports multiple authenticators including Google Authenticator, Authy, Duo, and U2F keys.
-2FA is enabled by default for all Magento _Admin_ users, and cannot be disabled from the Magento _Admin_ or from the command line.
-2FA is not available for storefront customer accounts.
+2FA applies to Magento _Admin_ users only, and is not available for  storefront customer accounts.

 Two-Factor Authentication gives you the ability to:

+-  Specify which authentication providers are supported from the _Admin_.
 -  Manage and configure authenticator settings globally or per user account.
 -  Reset authenticators for users.